Sejmou/youtube-notes-fail/README.md

 ## Implementation details

-This thing is an Electron desktop app that makes use of Next.js and Vite internally.
-Thanks to the [yerba](https://github.com/TheoBr/yerba) template it was *really* easy to set up.
+This thing should be an Electron desktop app that makes use of Next.js and Vite internally. with the [yerba](https://github.com/TheoBr/yerba) template it should have been easy to set up, but I didn't even manage to get it running locally on my Linux machine due to some weird GPU-related errors amongst other errors I didn't understand lol

 The project uses